awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ContainerDefinition.md

  **ModelDataUrl**   <a name="SageMaker-Type-ContainerDefinition-ModelDataUrl"></a>
 The S3 path where the model artifacts, which result from model training, are stored\.
 This path must point to a single gzip compressed tar archive \(\.tar\.gz suffix\)\.
+If you provide a value for this parameter, Amazon SageMaker uses AWS Security Token Service to download model artifacts from the S3 path you provide\.
+AWS STS is activated in your IAM user account by default\.
+If you previously deactivated AWS STS for a region, you need to reactivate AWS STS for that region\.
+For more information, see [Activating and Deactivating AWS STS i an AWS Region](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *AWS Identity and Access Management User Guide*\.
 Type: String
 Length Constraints: Maximum length of 1024\.
 Pattern: `^(https|s3)://([^/]+)/?(.*)$`